hoel-bagard/Segmentation-PyTorch/README.md

 ### DataConfig
 Contains most of the parameters regarding the data.
 Most of the values in the template can be kept as they are.
 But some things need to be set:
-- The class names and colors for the dataset.
+- The class names and colors for the dataset (if a class is not included there, then it will be converted to "その他" when generating the masks).
 - The 3 paths usually need to be modified for each training (`DATA_PATH`, `CHECKPOINT_DIR` & `TB_DIR`).

 ### ModelConfig